artur-intech/invoice/README.md

 ## Overview

 INTECH Invoice is a simple PDF invoice generation application.
 This is a console program written in C# using NET 7 framework with minimal dependencies.
-The app is fully dockerized for both development and production environments.
+The app is fully dockerized to be used in both development and production environments.
 It includes unit, integration (mostly database-related) and [end-to-end tests](test/ProgramTest.cs) written using NUnit testing framework.

 ## Description